LIFETIME DEAL — LIMITED TIME

 11. Other Binding Options: Tape and Screw Binding

-Tape binding uses strong adhesive tape on the spine, often seen in report binders or draft materials.
+Tape binding uses strong adhesive tape along the spine area.
+You’ll often see it in report binders, drafts, and internal documents.

 12. Comparing Book Binding Types: Which One Is Right for You?